 Any Interest or Licence in T'ít'q'et Land that existed when this Land Code takes effect will, subject to this Land Code, continue in force in accordance with its terms and conditions.

+[Q: Should existing Council allocations be recognized and turned into Member Interests? i.e. The T’it’q’et Allocations approved by Council and listed in the Register of T’it’q’et Allocations(to be approved by Council before the effective date of the Code) are modified and continue as Member Interests in accordance with this Land Code].

 Voluntary replacement of